itfarrier/itfarrier.github.io/src/pages/blog/2014-04-29-linux-kak-osnovnaia-sistiema/index.en.md

 - Free.
 The most important for me. ~~’cause I’m poor~~

-- Possibility for «nerding».
+- Possibility for ‘nerding’.
 I use it instead of games.

 - HYPOTHETICAL possibility for security audit of source code.
 It’s impossible for the regular human being.